-When performing Sitecore upgrades, our goal is to uprade Sitecore software while leaving the external website exactly the same as before starting the migration in both content, look and functionality.
-This means all of the assets and functionality must be preserved, no matter which background technology is changing.
+When performing Sitecore upgrades, our goal is to upgrade Sitecore software while leaving the external website exactly the same as before starting the migration in both content, look and functionality.
+This means all the assets and functionality must be preserved, no matter which background technology is changing.
 The whole experience has to remain the same.
 In other words, it should be as transparent as possible to end users.

 In order to successfully achieve this mission, we have created the following list of guidelines:

 Determine the most-visited pages.

 In the real world, websites contain a huge amount of pages to analyze, so a good first step is to build an initial inventory of most visited pages.
 Our Oshyn Framework Crawler allows us to generate this list in minutes.